Ned Power

 Edmond "Ned" Power (20 November 1929 – 15 November 2007) was an Irish hurler who played as a goalkeeper at senior level for the Waterford county team.

 Born in Dungarvan, County Waterford, Power first arrived on the inter-county scene as a dual player in the minor grade with Waterford.
 He made his senior debut in the 1957 championship.
 Power went on to play a key part for Waterford in what has come to be known as a defining era for the county, and won one All-Ireland medal, three Munster medals and one National Hurling League medal.

 Power represented the Munster interprovincial team on a number of occasions in the latter part of his career, winning one Railway Cup medal in 1966.
 At club level he won one junior championship medal with Tallow, having begun his career with Dungarvan.

 Following Waterford's exit from the 1966 championship, Power retired from inter-county hurling.

-Cited by many of his hurling peers as one of the greatest goalkeepers of his generation, Power subsequently became known as one of the most astute and influential hurling coaches of all-time.
-He coached Tallow teams at every level from juvenile ranks up and was also involved in a similar capacity with Waterford teams at virtually every level.
+Cited by many of his hurling peers as one of the greatest goalkeepers of his generation, Power subsequently became a coach.
+He coached Tallow teams at every level from juvenile ranks up and was also involved in a similar capacity with Waterford teams.